-- 175km2 of prospective tenements (including two granted mining leases) covering geology genetically related to that found at Sorby Hills will allow for an effective transfer of technical knowledge to maximise exploration and Resource development potential at Manbarrum.
+- 175 square kilometres of prospective tenements (including two granted mining leases) covering geology genetically related to that found at Sorby Hills will allow for an effective transfer of technical knowledge to maximise exploration and Resource development potential at Manbarrum.

 - Conceptual open pit mining studies completed by CSA Global in 2018 delivered positive results based on an on-site processing facility and identified the opportunity to improve project economics via toll treating at a future plant located at Sorby Hills.

 Zinc-dominated mineralisation has been discovered and delineated by drilling within the Manbarrum Project at two locations, Sandy Creek and Djibitgun.
 Both occurrences are located along the eastern margin of the onshore Bonaparte Basin (Burt Range Sub-basin) with Sorby Hills being the geographical counterpart on the western margin of the sub-basin.
 Both mineralisation districts are part of the Late Devonian – Early Carboniferous metallogenic Mississippi Valley Type (“MVT”) mineral system.